Conde Nast launches new subscriber service with Amazon

 STRIKING DEALS

-Sauerberg and Grandinetti started to talk about a potential partnership over breakfast during the magazine trade organization MPA's annual conference last year.
+Sauerberg and Grandinetti started to talk about a potential partnership over breakfast during the magazine trade organisation MPA's annual conference last year.

 "For years we have worked hard at trying to make buying anything really easy," Grandinetti said.
 "Even though people really love magazines, I would not say they love the process of maintaining their subscription."